 No one wants to spend years of hard work, thousands of dollars, and the frustration and stress that comes with being a business owner, only to discover that the idea you had, didn’t have legs to start with.
 Problems identified are problems avoided.

 The below guide is an outline of how we test our business ideas.
-Validating your idea is different for everyone, and it differs from industry to industry.
+Validating your business idea is different for everyone, and it differs from industry to industry.

 Apply what works best for you.